 - Glass Cannon: Mages can decimate groups with their fireballs, but they have low hit points and can’t wear armours without suffering from malus.

 - Golem: They can be bought in the Mage Tower (the Ridas Magocracy starting town) by someone who has a high enough relation with them.
 The golems are also the mêlée units of the Ridas Magocracy.

 - Hellish Horse: Some of the most powerful undead knights ride the Nightmares, which come straight from Dungeons & Dragons.

 - The Horde: The Undead bandits and the Orcs, both bandits and the Bleeding Throat Clan.
 The latter benefits from a script which automatically gives it several thousand of free units.

 - Horse of a Different Color: Orcs ride Wargs (big wolf / hyena like mounts).

-- Humans Are Divided: The game retains the classic human kingdoms of Mount and Blade, while the various other races get their own little kingdoms all to themselves; a little forest on the Swadian/Nord border for the Elves, the city of Bloody Cliff to the east of Khergit territory for the Orcs, etc. The humans kingdoms are just as prone to fighting each other, if not more so, than the non-humans.
+- Humans Are Divided: The game retains the classic human kingdoms of Mount and Blade, while the various other races get their own little kingdoms all to themselves; a little forest on the Swadian/Nord border for the Elves, the city of Bloody Cliff to the east of Khergit territory for the Orcs, etc. There are also two new human factions (the Paladins in the frozen Vaegir lands and the Mages on the Rhodok South coast), which both have a small territory with a size similar to the other factions.
+The humans kingdoms are just as prone to fighting each other, if not more so, than the non-humans.

 - Infinite Supplies: The Quiver of Plenty.
 It is a stack of 30 arrows with average-high damages, and which slowly automatically replenish unless the character fired all of them.